cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 1. Run (replacing `<pkg.rpm>` with the name of file you downloaded):
 {% highlight bash %}
 sudo rpm -i <pkg.rpm>
 source /cfy/env/bin/activate
 {% endhighlight %}

-Now try running `cfy -h` in your terminal.
-You should get an output describing how to use `cfy`.

-### Installing using the tar.gz package

-1. Download the tar.gz package from the [Downloads page](downloads/get_cloudify_3x.html).
-1. Open a terminal at the directory where you downloaded the file.
-1. Run
-{% highlight bash %}
-tar -xzvf <pkg.tar.gz>  # replacing `<pkg.tar.gz>` with the name of the file you downloaded. cd cfy python get-cloudify.py source /cfy/env/bin/activate
-{% endhighlight %}